Documentation to guide public, private, and nonprofit sector partnerships with the community

 Phase 3: Data Release

-Local government coordinates with OpenDataVote partners and nominating organizations to publish data sets that receive the most votes from the public.
+The local or state government coordinates with OpenDataVote partners and nominating organizations to prioritize publishing data sets that receive the most votes from the public.

 Phase 4: Results

-Open data access allows participating organizations, government agencies, and the general public to complete projects that benefit the community.
+Open data access enables participating organizations, government agencies, and the general public to complete projects that benefit the community.

 Government agencies may not be able to promise that data will be released, however, government data offices often appreciate understanding what data citizens value most.
-An open data office (or similar) can use the results of the first two phases of OpenDataVote as leverage when requesting to publish data from other agencies or departments.
+An open data team can leverage the results of the first two phases of OpenDataVote as support when requesting to publish data from other agencies or departments.

 In 2011, shortly after the launch of OpenDataPhilly, the regional open data repository project team launched a public awareness campaign similar to OpenDataVote in order to encourage the City of Philadelphia to release more data sets that could potentially serve the nonprofit community.
 The effort was quite successful - it attracted more attention to the community-driven open data effort in Philadelphia and many of the nominated data sets have been released in the years since.